hindu-comm/mail_stream_advaita-l/2017/10/Significance_of_Mula/355__Praveen_R._Bhat.md

 Is this Mula Avidya also the reason why we have vyavaharika and
 > paramarthika satyas?
 >
-​Yes.
-​
+Yes.

-> ​... ​
+> ...
 > Hence I am keen to know if there are any implications if we consider Mula
 > Avidya to be positive in nature or otherwise.
 >
-​The implication is as above; ​if from absence of vidyA can cause this entire jagat and bondage, why not shUnya?
+The implication is as above; if from absence of vidyA can cause this entire jagat and bondage, why not shUnya?
 Both are equally illogical.

 gurupAdukAbhyAm,
 --Praveen R. Bhat
 /* येनेदं सर्वं विजानाति, तं केन विजानीयात्। Through what should one know
 That owing to which all this is known!
 [Br.Up.
-4.5.15] */​
+4.5.15] */